MENA Mentoring Initiative

 How to apply:

-Completed applications, including all necessary documents (in PDF or Word Format), must be submitted by September 26, 2020.
-Selected fellows will be contacted before the end of October.
+Completed applications, including all necessary documents (in PDF or Word Format), must be submitted by the deadline listed.
 All applications must be in English and include:

 - The completed online Application Form